MrP01/HeatFun/README.md

 non-periodic problem settings, Chebyshev series are a fantastic choice.

-This work shall attempt to numerically solve the heat equation ut = αuxx with Dirichlet boundary conditions over the domain [−1, 1] × [0, T] by repre- senting the spatial component as a Chebfun (Chebyshev series) and moving on in time by the Forward Euler numerical scheme.
+This work shall attempt to numerically solve the heat equation ut = αuxx with Dirichlet boundary conditions over the domain [−1, 1] × [0, T] by representing the spatial component as a Chebfun (Chebyshev series) and moving on in time by the Forward Euler numerical scheme.

-The implementation, centered around what we will refer to as Tscheb- Fun, including three major algorithms TschebFun::interpolantThrough(), TschebFun::evaluateOn() and TschebFun::derivative(), is done manually in C++, extended to work as a Python module and for demonstration, even features a high-level graphical interface to play with.
+The implementation, centered around what we will refer to as TschebFun, including three major algorithms TschebFun::interpolantThrough(), TschebFun::evaluateOn() and TschebFun::derivative(), is done manually in C++, extended to work as a Python module and for demonstration, even features a high-level graphical interface to play with.
 Finally, we will compare